-ATP6V0A4 (ATPase, H+ Transporting, Lysosomal V0 Subunit A4) is a Protein Coding gene.
-Diseases associated with ATP6V0A4 include renal tubular acidosis, distal, autosomal recessive and renal tubular acidosis, distal, ad.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
-GO annotations related to this gene include ATPase binding and hydrogen ion transmembrane transporter activity.
-An important paralog of this gene is ATP6V0A1.
+ATP6V0A4 (ATPase H+ Transporting V0 Subunit A4) is a Protein Coding gene.
+Diseases associated with ATP6V0A4 include renal tubular acidosis, distal, autosomal recessive and renal tubular acidosis.
+Among its related pathways are Signaling by GPCR and Metabolism.
+GO annotations related to this gene include ATPase binding and proton-transporting ATPase activity, rotational mechanism.
+An important paralog of this gene is TCIRG1.

 UniProtKB/Swiss-Prot for ATP6V0A4 Gene

 Part of the proton channel of the V-ATPase that is involved in normal vectorial acid transport into the urine by the kidney.

 H+-ATPase (also known as vacuolar ATPase, V-ATPase) is a enzyme transporter that functions to acidify intracellular compartments in eukaryotic cells.
 It is ubiquitously expressed and is present in endomembrane organelles such as vacuoles, lysosomes and endosomes.